Does He Really Want A Belly Rub? Understanding Dog Appeasement Behaviors

 • Scratching

 The belly up one is the probably the most commonly misinterpreted one.
-People have be taught that if a dog rolls over, they must want a belly rub.
+People have been taught that if a dog rolls over, they must want a belly rub.
 When in reality, a lot of dogs will expose their belly as an appeasement behavior, essentially asking for space, trying to communicate they’re unsure and then the human reaches in and touches them in a vulnerable position, which is the exact opposite thing they were after.
 I’ve had numerous clients report their dog rolled over, someone reached to give them a belly rub and the person got bit or snapped at.
 In the dog’s mind, they were communicating a need to ask for distance, which got ignored by the person reaching to pet them, so the dog escalated their communication to be more clear that they did not want to be touched.

 Appeasement behavior can look extremely submissive or fearful, with the dog making himself small, tucking the tail, lowering the head or body, all in attempt to look less threatening.
 But dogs can display appeasement behaviors even when standing, walking away, or approaching, which is also confusing for people like a dog exposing their belly.
 People assume that if a dog is approaching, that they must want an interaction.
 Often a dog approaches and the person sticks their hand out so the dog “can smell” the person.